sabinio/Pipeline.Sql.Deploy/README.md

 # Introduction

-Powershell module for managing the install of tools.
-Cmdlets to check if module is already installed, and whether to install a newer version.
+Powershell module for managing the deployment of SQL Server databases.

+Cmdlets to check whether to deploy a newer version, or skip if the model, variables, and pre/post deployments scripts are identical to the last deployment.

+Optional deployment contributor to automatically deploy supporting objects into the \[deploy\] schema

 ## Documentation